declarativesystems/r_profile/REFERENCE.md

 1. Remove the setting from the passed in $settings list (hiera data)
 2. Reboot...

-Settings to enforce should be passed as a hash via the settings parameter, eg
+Settings to enforce should be passed as a hash via the settings parameter.

 Puppet code:
   {
     'net.ipv4.conf.all.accept_redirects' => 0,
     'net.ipv4.tcp_syncookies'            => 1
   }

+* **Note** Not to be confused with systemctl (services).

 * **See also**
 https://forge.puppet.com/geoffwilliams/sysctl